-How to Choose a Domain Name
+How To Choose A Domain Name

 As I understand it, Google does not provide a way to remove a legacy penalty from a domain that received a penalty years earlier.

-The Google Search Console will not report that there is a manual action.
+The Google Search Console (GSC) will not report that there is a manual action.
 So there is no way to submit a reconsideration request for a penalty that the Google Search Console does not acknowledge.

 The first time I heard of this happening was to a newbie SEO professional around 2005 who couldn’t figure out why his SEO site didn’t rank.

-So the folks over on WebmasterWorld figured it out for him and one of the forum members contacted Google’ head of webspam, Matt Cutts, on behalf of the SEO newbie.
+The folks over on WebmasterWorld figured it out for him, and one of the forum members contacted Google’s head of webspam, Matt Cutts, on behalf of the SEO newbie.

 Cutts confirmed that there was a penalty from a previous registration.